Ten Predictions: PE, Alternate Practice Structures and More

 READ MORE →

-PE, M&A Will Consolidate Accounting Profession
+PE, M&A Will Change Local Accounting Firms

 Every year, the 2025 Rosenberg MAP Survey asks the industry’s top consultants to share their observations from CPA firms across the country: How do you think the next 12 months will unfold?
 Trends?
 Predictions?
 Other thoughts?
 Also, how would you assess the last 12 months?
 Trends?
 Observations?
 Struggles?